Shri Guru Kottureshwara Temple

 Shri Guru Kottureshwara Shrine at Kotturu is an ancient shrine located at Kotturu taluk, Vijayanagara District, North Karnataka, India, 583134.
 This temple is 19 km from Kudligi, 28 km from Harapanahalli, 70 km from Davanagere and 253 km from Bengaluru.

 History

 Origin

-Kotturu (Kannada: ಕೊಟ್ಟೂರು) is named after Saint Kottureshwara, so its history stems from the history of Guru Kottureshwara.
-Once on the Earth when the Veerashaiva Sect was under threat, Lord Shiva and Parvathi from Heaven (Kailasa) ordered Nandi to go to Sarasipura/Shikapura (the earlier name of Kottur) and protect the innocent people.
-So Lord Nandi disguised in a form of saint and reached Shikapura.
+Kotturu (Kannada: ಕೊಟ್ಟೂರು) is named after Saint Kottureshwara, and its history is closely associated with the life and legend of Guru Kottureshwara.
+According to local tradition, at a time when the Veerashaiva sect was under threat, Lord Shiva and Parvati, from Kailasa, instructed Nandi to descend to Sarasipura (also known as Shikapura, an earlier name of Kotturu) to protect the people.
+Nandi is said to have taken the form of a saint and arrived in Shikapura.

-This Saint was later called by people as Kottureshwara (Kottu or Kodu in Kannada means "Give" and Eshwar means "Lord Shiva"), the one who gives blessings.
+This figure came to be known as Kottureshwara—derived from the Kannada words "Kottu" or "Kodu," meaning "to give," and "Eshwara," referring to Lord Shiva—signifying "the one who grants blessings."

-Kotturu is also famous for a dish called mandakki: Menasinakai.
-There are different varieties of mandakki.
-Devotees make it a point to have this dish when they visit.
+Kotturu is also known for a popular local dish, mandakki menasinakai.
+There are several varieties of mandakki, and it is customary for visitors and devotees to partake in this specialty during their visit.